ShuklaVijayKumar/nodejs-oauth-seed/README.md

 # nodejs-oauth-seed
-NodeJS oauth boilerplat with passportJS and google authentication.
+NodeJS oauth boilerplate with passportJS and google authentication.